 Scaffolding is an important technique to use because when we give our children a chance to feel success, they are motivated to continue.
 They feel success when they have done something themselves rather than us doing it for them.
 But when it’s too difficult, having that support to help guide them along is the difference between giving up and persisting.

 How have you used scaffolding with your child?
 What worked and what didn’t?
-Did you notice your child’s gleam in the eye as (s)he came up with a new idea to contribute to getting what (s)he wanted?
+Did you notice your child’s gleam in the eye as (s)he came up with a new idea to contribute to getting what they wanted?
 Please let us know in the Comments section below…

 Until next time… here’s to affecting autism through playful interactions!